 Just as recent as a few years ago most companies would increase your premiums if you were being treated for high cholesterol, even if your cholesterol was under control with the medication.
 Fortunately, many of the top insurance companies have updated their underwriting guidelines to make it possible to still obtain the best rating class even taking a cholesterol treatment medication.

-Best Companies for High Cholesterol Medication or If Being Treated With Medication
+8 Best Life Insurance Companies for High Cholesterol Medication in 2016

 - Banner Life – Eligible for best rating class-Preferred Plus Rating Class-Total cholesterol 120-300 with or without medication.